 When considering whether to perform a screening test on an elder, the things that a physician should focus on are their overall health, goals, health history and prognosis.

 “You can have an 80-year-old who’s really like a 60-year-old in terms of their health.
 In these instances, screening tests such as mammograms and colonoscopies can be extremely valuable,” explains Dr. Raskin.
 “However, I’ve also treated 65-year-olds who have end-stage Parkinson’s disease or Alzheimer’s disease.
 For these individuals, I probably wouldn’t recommend screenings for quality of life reasons.”

 Even if a physician recommends a screening to a senior, they still can’t force their patients to follow through.
 Given this fact, why is it that so many seniors choose to undergo tests they may not even need?

-“I think one big problem is that people don’t always look at the consequences of tests," Raskin laments.
+“I think one big problem is that people don’t always look at the consequences of tests,” Dr. Raskin laments.

-Researchers conducted a series of in-depth interviews with dozens of older adults, and found that many of these individuals had never even questioned their doctor about the need for certain screenings.
+Researchers conducted a series of in-depth interviews with dozens of older adults and found that many of these individuals had never even questioned their doctors about the need for certain screenings.
 When asked why they continued to schedule screening tests, aging respondents provided the following reasons.

 - “I think I should, because stopping would be the same as me taking my life.
 And that’s a sin.”